Photo by: English via Pixabay

 What if we had to train a large group of learners who couldn’t all be online at the same time?
 Our next choice would be to design a web-based tutorial, where the learners log in to a website and complete the module on their own.
 So, here’s the big question, “Can we still incorporate some type of human interaction?”
 The answer is yes, but not live interaction in real time.
 Most often messages are posted on an online discussion group where learners can read and reply to postings whenever they like.

-In our Certified e-Learning Specialist program, we have hundreds of tips to make e-learning work!
+In our Instructional Design for e-Learning workshop, we have hundreds of tips to make e-learning work!
 Here are just five tips to increase human interaction in e-learning:

 1. Encourage learners to post biographies of themselves.
 This helps reduce the isolation of stand-alone tutorials.